Working at Rous

 Are you interested in a fulfilling career with Rous?
 Email recruitment@rous.nsw.gov.au today.

-Weed Biosecurity Officer: Jesse Telford
+Weed Biosecurity Officer: Jesse

 The Weed Biosecurity Team at Rous County Council work to control, eradicate and prevent weeds for six council areas in the Northern Rivers region, in partnership with agencies and the community.
 The team conduct property inspections for compliance with the Biosecurity Act 2015; identify, inspect and treat high risk sites and pathways; develop weed management plans for the region, including rapid response plans for new incursions; and educate the community about weeds and their responsibilities.
-As part of the team, Jesse Telford, specialises on eradicating the weed, Miconia calvescens, which is considered a priority weed.
+As part of the team, Jesse, specialises on eradicating the weed, Miconia calvescens, which is considered a priority weed.

 Read more ...